GreeniusGenius/m1-prism-launcher-hack-1.8.9/README.md

 ![Screenshot of instance Settings pane with "Auto-detect" button highlighted](./screenshots/detect-jre.png)

 It should open a window with a list of Java versions.
 Find the one that says "zulu-8" in the path and select it, then hit OK.
-(You may need to resize the window to see the full path.)
+(You almost certainly will need to resize the window to see the full path.)

 ![Screenshot of JVM list with correct JVM highlighted](./screenshots/select-zulu-jre.png)